PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Designing_for_AI_Algorithm_Implementation.md

 Bla
 https://design.google/library/simulating-intelligence/

-## 2) Workshop on TOPIC
+## 2) Working on Wireframe Prototype; horizontal slice
-Bla

 ## Next up!
-Coming Datalab we will reflect on TOPIC again and give you an opportunity to ask any questions you might have.
+Coming Datalab we will reflect on designing for AI Algorithms Implementation again and give you an opportunity to ask any questions you might have.

-Tomorrow, we will cover TOPIC!
+Tomorrow, we will make the final !

 ## Resources